We’re supporting Hate Crime Awareness Week to send out a message that hate crime will not be tolerated in our city.

-Hate Crime Awareness Week runs from 9 to 16 October.
+This year’s Hate Crime Awareness Week runs from 14 to 21 October.
 It’s been established as the week people around the country show support to people affected by hate crime.

-Hate crime covers a range of behaviour motivated by prejudice towards a person’s gender, disability, race, religion, sexual orientation or trans identity.
+Hate crime covers a range of behaviour motivated by prejudice towards a person’s disability, race or ethnicity, religion or faith, sexual orientation or transgender.

 If this happens to you, please do report it.

 Talking to someone can be part of the process of looking after yourself when you have experienced harmful behaviour.

 Local research tells us that when someone reporting an incident is treated with respect, taken seriously, is asked what they’d like to happen and are clear about the action that will be taken, the level of harm they feel can often reduce immediately.

 Reporting also helps set an example that hate crime is not acceptable.

 Solidarity vigil against hate crime – Wednesday 18 October

 As part of National Hate Crime Awareness Week, Possability People, the Racial Harassment Forum and the Rainbow Hub are holding a solidarity vigil against hate crime from 6pm on Wednesday 18 October in Jubilee Square, Brighton, BN1 1 GE.

 Everyone is invited join the vigil to remember those we have lost and those who need on-going support, as we stand together as a community and seek to prevent further hate crimes.